Satao (elephant): Background

-Satao was an African elephant that lived in Tsavo East National Park, one of the largest wildlife parks in the world with a large population of elephants.
+Satao was an African elephant that lived in Tsavo East National Park, one of the largest wildlife parks in the world, with a large population of elephants.
 He was thought to have been born during the late 1960s and to have been at least 45 years old when he was killed.
 He was estimated to be one of the largest elephants in the world at the time of his death and has been described as one of Kenya's most iconic and well-known tuskers (i.e., male elephants with tusks that almost reach the ground).
 Satao's tusks were over 6.5 ft long and he was estimated to be the largest of the few remaining tuskers living in Kenya.
 More than half of all of the remaining African big tuskers are in Kenya.

-Elephant ivory poaching is a widespread problem in Africa.
+Elephant ivory poaching has been a widespread problem in Africa.
 In 2013, over 20,000 African elephants were killed for their ivory.
 The slaughter of African elephants is driven by the black market value of elephant ivory.
 The illicit trade in ivory is primarily in Asia where ivory sells for several thousands of dollars per kilogram.
 Satao's tusks were estimated to weigh more than 100 lb each.

 Since 2007, the illegal trade in ivory had doubled.
-While China is the largest market, the United States, Thailand, Vietnam, and the Philippines are also top markets for illegal ivory.
+While China was the largest market until 2017, the United States, Thailand, Vietnam, and the Philippines are considered to be top markets for illegal ivory.
 The increase in poaching is driven in large part by organised crime and rebel groups seeking ways to fund insurgencies in Africa.